-Lilian Akin got her start training dogs by volunteering at shelters.
+Lilian Akin, CPDT-KA, CBCC-KA got her start training dogs by volunteering at shelters.
 She has worked, volunteered and/or taught classes in all three of the major Pittsburgh shelters, Animal Friends, the Western Pa.
 Humane Society, and the Animal Rescue League.
 She started out by working with shelter dogs under the guidance of volunteer trainers.
-She later interned with local behavior counselors and began teaching public classes and ultimately sought certification as a Professional Dog Trainer (CPDT) and as a Behavior Counseler (CBCC).
+She later interned with local behavior counselors, began teaching public classes and ultimately sought certification as a Professional Dog Trainer (CPDT) and as a Behavior Counseler (CBCC).

 She started out using the typical style of training in the early 90’s – using choke chains and no treats.
 She longed to learn methods that were kinder and more gentle and more fun for dogs.
 She attended her first week long conference held by the Association of Pet Dog Trainers in 1995 and then completed an Instructor Training Course through Dogs of Course in 1996 where she learned about using positive reinforcement in the manner of treats, toys, clickers and whatever motivates the dogs.
 After that point she has thrown away the old fashioned style of dog training and moved onto motivational positive reinforcement training that is scientifically based and does not use choke chains, prong collars or shock collars.